mayankrb/mayankrb/README.md

 <h3 align="center">A Cloud Tech & Web Development Enthusiast, Driven to Build Scalable Web Solutions</h3>
 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/1857592/screenshots/3848396/character-typing.gif">

-- 👩About me: **Versatile and ambitious tech enthusiast with a Master's in Computer Science from New York University, I am proficient in Java, Python, React, AWS, and other key technologies, with a solid background in web development and cloud computing.
+- About me: **Versatile and ambitious tech enthusiast with a Master's in Computer Science from New York University, I am proficient in Java, Python, React, AWS, and other key technologies, with a solid background in web development and cloud computing.
 Experienced in Agile Project Management, CI/CD pipelines, and database management.
 Eager to apply these skills to contribute to company growth while seeking new avenues for learning and professional development.**

 - 🌱 I’m currently learning **Machine Learning and Artificial Intelligence**
 - 🔭 I’m currently working on **Full Stack Food Delivery Website which involves working with React, Spring Boot, Redux and Stripe Payment**